AxisCommunications/axis-aws-kinesis-vsp/README.md

 ### Prerequisites

 - Create an IoT Thing Type and an IoT Thing
-- Create an IAM Role to be Assumed by IoT
+- Create an IAM Role to be assumed by IoT
-- Create and Configure the X.509 Certificate
+- Create and configure the X.509 certificate

 AWS provides [documentation](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/how-iot.html) for how to set the above prerequisites up.
 However, to simplify the process of setting up an IAM Role assumed by IoT, policies, certificates etc, a script